Christian Gratzei

 Christian Gratzei (born 19 September 1981 in Leoben) is an Austrian footballer currently playing as a goalkeeper.

 Career

 DSV Leoben

 Gratzei joined the Leoben youth academy in 1987, at the age of six.
 He spent 11 years in the youth ranks before finally being promoted to the senior squad in 1998.

 Grazer AK

 On 1 July 2001, Gratzei was sold to Grazer AK.
-He spent his entire time at Grazer playing with the second team.
+He spent his entire time at Grazer AK playing with the second team.

 Sturm Graz

 On 1 July 2002, Gratzei moved to SK Sturm Graz.